weather in newport, rhode island

 On average, early June to mid/late September the average daily high temperature reaches above 70°F, peaking in mid-July.
-“Indian summer” is a common phenomenon from late September through the end of October with unseasonably warm, dry weather in the daytime with cooler temperatures after sunset.
+September through the end of October often brings a desirable blend of unseasonably warm, dry weather in the daytime and cooler temperatures after sunset.

 From December through mid-March, the average daily high temperature hovers below 44°F and Newport receives about 22 inches of snowfall annually.
 March and November typically see the most precipitation, but on the whole, our area receives 45 inches of rainfall annually.